 2. Grey blue

-In this scheme, the grey-blue paint shade was taken over the mantel, making the walls a block colour.
+In this scheme, the grey-blue paint shade was taken over the mantel, making the walls a block colour and proving how restful grey living rooms can be.

 Grey-blue is also a beautiful colour to accent woodwork with, when walls are left white.